sayedabdulmongey/CFD/heat_equation_simulation/README.md

 ## How It Works

 1. **Thermal Properties and Plate Dimensions**:
    - Thermal diffusivity (e.g., copper's diffusivity is used).
+See [Wikipedia](https://en.wikipedia.org/wiki/Thermal_diffusivity) for more details about thermal diffusivity based on the material.
    - Dimensions of the plate are specified in millimeters.

 2. **Finite Difference Method**: